parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 The modern web began, I think, when it expanded from an information system to a broader platform for information and services.

-Hotmail wanted to give everyone in the planet a free email address.
-Search engines like Google (and Dogpile, Excite, Altavista and Northern Lights, for those who remember) offered to help us find relevant information in a rapidly growing, unorganized collection of linked documents.
-There was even a period where Mozilla's DMOZ projet had the ambitious goal of being an open, human-run directory of all things on the internet (much like an online version of the Yellow Pages of yore).
-Then came Wikipedia, perhaps the most ambitious project in organizing human knowledge since the library of Alexandria.
+*Hotmail* wanted to give everyone in the planet a free email address.
+Search engines like Google (and *Dogpile*, *Excite*, *Altavista* and *Northern Lights*, for those who remember) offered to help us find relevant information in a rapidly growing, unorganized collection of linked documents.
+There was even a period where Mozilla's *DMOZ* projet had the ambitious goal of being an open, human-run directory of all things on the internet (much like an online version of the Yellow Pages of yore).
+Then came *Wikipedia*, perhaps the most ambitious project in organizing human knowledge since the library of Alexandria.

 The next big breakthrough was e-commerce, the ability to buy and sell over the internet.
 This naturally brought a lot of value to humanity: people could browse and buy stuff from the comfort of their homes and businesses big and small could reach more people.
 Amazon went from being a relatively small online bookstore to a global marketplace. eBay became a global marketplace for people wanting to buy and sell second-hand goods.
 Paypal promised to let anyone send and receive money from anyone, anywhere in the world.